-Have you then ended up crawling round on your hands and knees looking under desks and behind curtains only to find an electrical socket some distance from your bed?
+Have you then ended up crawling around on your hands and knees looking under desks and behind curtains only to find an electrical socket some distance from your bed?

 You plug the lead on and despite moving a chair or a table you find you can’t actually reach your phone for the bed.
-This means you go to bed worrying if the alarm will wake you up in the morning?
-To make sure you set the volume to maximum so you don’t miss it.
+This means you go to bed worrying if the alarm will wake you up in the morning.
+Make sure you set the volume to the maximum so you don’t miss it.

 The next morning you are awoken by your alarm going off at full volume, so loud that it sounds as if it could wake most of the hotel.
 You scramble out of bed trying to turn it off before you wake everyone else.

 Instead of a nice gentle start to the day your day has started with a real bang.

 Like you, I have also spent lots of time crawling around to find electrical sockets.
 Given that I am usually travelling for work I am on call during the night so I always like to keep my phone right beside me in case of emergency.

 I have also spent quite a bit of time crawling around in guests’ rooms trying to help them find a socket too.
 They have been all over the place – under desks, in the floor, behind curtains, and generally not where you would expect to find them.